Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Standing room-only pizzeria with a great white pie

-Jokes about the name's poor SEO aside, this Williamsburg pizza shop from Roberta's alum Frank Pinello truly is one of the city's best, with a few different pie options and heroes in a largely standing room-only storefront (it guarantees no long waits for a table!).
-The no-frills shop has one of the best white pies in the city, topped with caramelized onions, Parmesan, and sesame seeds.
+Jokes about the name's poor SEO aside, this Williamsburg pizza shop from Roberta's alum Frank Pinello truly is one of the city's best, with a few different pie options and heroes in a largely standing room-only storefront.
+The no-frills shop has one of the best white pies in the city, topped with caramelized onions, Parmesan, and sliced mushroom.

 The city’s most Instagrammed pizza

 Emily and Matt Hyland know a thing or two about a good burger, but Emily is first and foremost a pizza place.
-Creative and colorful pies like the El Pastor (mozzarella, chipotle pineapple, bacon) and the Lady Pizza Girl (havarti, ricotta, mushrooms, pickled jalapeño, basil) set Emily apart from its peers.
+Creative and colorful pies like the Emily (pistachio, honey, truffle Sottocenere) and the Pig Freaker (Benton's bacon, kimchi, sesame, miso queso) set Emily apart from its peers.
 The West Village location tosses both round and square pies (like the ones from sister shop Emmy Squared).

 Underrated, lighter-than-average Neapolitan pies

 In a city rich with Neapolitan pies, this Union Square spot from Kesté and PizzArte alums is turning out some of the city’s most underrated pizza.
-Using strictly Neapolitan ingredients (including flour and yeast), Ribalta crafts lighter than usual pies (thanks to said flour and yeast), meaning you won’t feel completely weighed down from the zucchini pie with burrata and speck, or the namesake Ribalta, topped with mozzarella, Italian sausage, and broccoli rabe.
+Using strictly Neapolitan ingredients (including flour and yeast), Ribalta crafts lighter than usual pies (thanks to said flour and yeast), meaning you won’t require an impromptu nap after eating pies like the namesake Ribalta, topped with mozzarella, Italian sausage, and broccoli rabe.

 Sicilian slices with the sauce on top, cheese on the bottom

-Maspeth may seem like a trek if you’re coming from basically anywhere that isn’t already Queens, but the trip is well worth it for a Sicilian from Rosa’s, famously made with the sauce on top of the cheese.
-The squares here are perfectly thick with well-charred edges and topped with the right ratio of sauce to cheese.
+Maspeth may seem like a trek if you’re coming from basically anywhere that isn’t already in Queens, but the trip is well worth it for a Sicilian slice from Rosa’s, famously made with the sauce on top of the cheese.
+Crazy, right?
+The squares here are just dense enough, with a delicate char, and an excellent sauce-cheese balance, even if the order is reversed.

 Scene-y Italian spot known for its clam pie

-This scene-y Charlie Bird follow-up doesn’t make the city’s best clam pie, but it’s certainly a competition-stirring one.
-PJ’s offers a number of wood-fired pizzas (which you can watch being prepped in the open kitchen), but the Littleneck Clam, loaded with rich and salty cream; a touch of lemon, parsley, and garlic; and perfectly briny chopped clams is the one to order.
+This buzzy Charlie Bird follow-up doesn’t make the city’s best clam pie, but it’s certainly a competition-stirring one.
+PJ’s offers a number of wood-fired pizzas (which you can watch being prepped in the open kitchen), but the Littleneck Clam, loaded with rich and salty cream, a touch of lemon, parsley, garlic, and perfectly briny chopped clams, is the one to order.